Patent Law in India

 Mahesh Babu is a scientist.
 He has come up with an invention for which he wishes to file a patent in India.

-The inventor of any invention always seeks for a patent protection for his invention.
-A patent protection protects his/her invention from unauthorized use and also gives a monopoly to the creator to exploit his invention and derive maximum benefit from it.
+The inventor of any invention always seeks patent protection for his invention.
+Patent protection protects his/her invention from unauthorized use and also gives a monopoly to the creator to exploit his invention and derive maximum benefit from it.

 Now, S 2(j) of the India Patent Act 1970 defines an invention as follows: